yowainwright/pastoralist/README.md

 ### Security Tracking in Appendix

-When security vulnerabilities are detected and fixed, Pastoralist tracks this information in the appendix ledger:
+When security vulnerabilities are detected and fixed, Pastoralist tracks complete vulnerability information in the appendix ledger:

 ```js
 "pastoralist": {